If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Credit card fees are an unfortunate part of being a cardholder.
 But many of these fees are avoidable.
 For example, paying your balance in full before your due date helps you avoid paying interest fees.
 Other fees are only avoidable by choosing a credit card that doesn't charge them.
 Here are some fees to consider when comparing business credit cards:

 RELATED: Want another option for a business card?
-Check out Motley Fool Money's United℠ Business Card review.
+Check out Motley Fool Money's The New United℠ Business Card review.

 How's your credit score?
 Motley Fool Money has a guide on the best business credit cards for no credit.